"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Medical Editor: John P. Cunha, DO, FACOEP

 Ionsys (fentanyl hydrochloride) Patch is a narcotic (opioid) pain medicine used to treat acute pain after surgery.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include nausea, vomiting, stomach pain, constipation, gas, dizziness, drowsiness, anxiety, insomnia, muscle stiffness, back pain, increased sweating, urinating less than usual, or itching, blistering, redness, or swelling where the patch or device was worn.
+The brand name Ionsys is discontinued, but generic versions may be available.
+Common side effects of Ionsys (fentanyl hydrochloride) include nausea, vomiting, stomach pain, constipation, gas, dizziness, drowsiness, anxiety, sleep problems (insomnia), muscle stiffness, back pain, increased sweating, urinating less than usual, or skin reactions where the patch or device was worn (itching, blistering, redness, or swelling).

 Ionsys provides a 40 mcg dose of fentanyl per activation on-demand.
 Ionsys may interact with other medicines that make you sleepy (such as cold medicine, other pain medicine, muscle relaxers, and medicine for depression or anxiety), carbamazepine, phenytoin, diltiazem, St. John's wort, rifampin, antibiotics, antifungal medications, or HIV/AIDS medicines.
 Tell your doctor all medications and supplements you use.
 Ionsys may be harmful to a fetus, and could cause addiction or withdrawal symptoms in a newborn.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 This drug may also cause addiction and withdrawal symptoms in a nursing infant.
 Consult your doctor before breastfeeding.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.